jorks/sublime-jamflog/README.md

 [Jamf Log](http://github.com/jorks/sublime-jamflog) is a [Sublime Text](http://www.sublimetext.com/) syntax highlighter for [Jamf Pro](http://jamf.com) server logs.

-The plugin makes log files downloaded from a Jamf Pro server easier to read for humans!
+The plugin makes log files downloaded from a Jamf Pro server easier for humans to read!

-Installation
+Installation Via Package Control
 ------------

-#### Via Package Control (Recommended)

 The recommended way to install and update this package is using [Package Control](https://packagecontrol.io/).
-**08/2021: Submission Pending.**

-0. Open the command palette and search `Install Package Control`
-1. Open the command palette and search `Package Control: Install Package`
+1. Open the Tools > Command Palette and search `Package Control: Install Package`
 2. Search for `JamfLog` and install the latest version.

-**Manual Install:** If you prefer to install this package manually, you can `git clone` this repo or extract the ZIP archive into your Sublime Text `Packages` folder.
-When the package is installed manually, you can override the settings and colour scheme.

-**Compatibility:** JamfLog works with Sublime Text 3 & 4 for macOS, Windows and Linux with 99% of testing performed on macOS.
+#### ONE TIME SETUP REQUIRED

+1. Open the Tools > Command Palette.. and search `Preferences: JamfLog Settings`
+2. The prefilled default settings file will open - **SAVE THIS FILE** - Done!

+If you have never used package control, open the Tools > Command Palette and search `Install Package Control`

 Usage Tips
 ----------